abishekmuthian/open-payment-host/README.md

 | turnstile_secret_key | Cloudflare turnstile secret key for captcha. | Dev: 1x00000000000000000000AA, Prod: 0x...
 | turnstile_site_key | Cloudflare turnstile key for captcha. | Dev: 1x0000000000000000000000000000000AA, Prod: 0x...

-### Square Webhook Setup
-Webhook needs to be setup at [Square](https://developer.squareup.com) Developer's section for receiving subscription details post payment.

-Set the webhook to `root_url/payment/square_webhook` where the root_url is defined in the configuration above.
-To test the webhooks in the local environment, Use a tunnel like [ngrok](https://ngrok.com/).

-Set the following events to send:

-1. `subscription.created `
-2. `subscription.updated `

 ### Stripe Webhook Setup
 Webhook needs to be setup at [Stripe](https://stripe.com) Developer's section for receiving subscription details post payment.